The Top 6 Ways to Eliminate Sulfur Odors in Well Water

 With these results, you can identify the best type of water treatment to use, and what type of system to select, based on your water chemistry.

-For health-related issues the water should be tested for total coliform and e-coli (fecal coliform).
-If infants and children will be drinking the water, a complete general, mineral, metals and bacteriological test is recommend.
+For health-related issues, the water should be tested for total coliform and e-coli (fecal coliform).
+If infants and children will be drinking the water, a complete general, mineral, metals and bacteriological test is recommended.

 If the source of water is a public water system and you experience problems with odor, it is important to contact a utility official to determine whether the odor is from the public system or from the home’s plumbing or piping.

 Check For Odors in Cold & Hot Water

 Run a hose bib or tap as close to the well as possible and fill a 5- gallon bucket or other container and notice if there are odors.
-If you smell a “rotten-egg” odor, this is hydrogen sulfide gas.
-If water smells like oil or asphalt this can be from manganese.
-If water smells like cucumber or sewage this is usually a result of iron and/ or sulfur bacteria.
+If you smell a “rotten egg” odor, this is hydrogen sulfide gas.
+If the water smells like oil or asphalt this can be from manganese.
+If your water smells like cucumber or sewage this is usually a result of iron and/ or sulfur bacteria.